Tag Archives: Michael Golden

 One is kicked over the side and lands in deep water below, quickly swallowed up by a giant ocean predator.
 The remaining two are swiped off the side by a glancing blow from a ‘rex tail, one landing hard on the rocks at the bottom of the cliff, dying instantly but breaking the fall of the other.
 Throughout this, and the rest of the story, the individual characters really shine through, as you can see from this selection of highlights below.

 The youngster spots Dark Eye who is clearly deliberately wanting to be chased, as you can tell from that final panel above.
 That pose almost says, “Me?”.
 Haha, it’s brilliant.
 The young inexperienced hunter doesn’t realise it’s a trap and gives chase.
 When his prey disappears behind a rock he follows blindly, right into an ambush of half a dozen of Dark Eye’s pack.
-Long Jaw is the adult T-rex and suddenly realises he’s alone!
+Long Jaw is the adult T-rex and suddenly he realises he’s alone!
 He runs through the forest in desperate panic, following the trail or possibly the scent and finally comes upon this scene on the final page of the chapter.

 I vividly remember seeing this image for the first time back in 1994.
 The towering Long Jaw roaring into the sunset, the flying predators already circling and the heartbreaking image on the ground.
 It was truly shocking.
 I’m sure I wasn’t the only reader who’d loved the tiny little ‘rex, such was his depiction in this and previous issues.
 We’re racing towards the climax of Age of Reptiles and I know it was big, I know it was ultimately a very satisfying conclusion, but for the life of me I can’t remember how it ends.
 It was 28 years ago after all.
 I’ll impatiently wait and see.